Kolpy78/Hbm-s-Nuclear-Tech-GIT/README.md

-# HBM's Nuclear Tech Mod + JameH2 Space for Minecraft 1.7.10
+# HBM's Nuclear Tech Mod + JameH2 Space + Killer shit 'n giggles for Minecraft 1.7.10

 Hi, i am memeing things into existence, dont mind me! im just the bent fork at the end of the table -JamesH_2